The Liability | Film reviews, news & interviews

 Various body parts appear, but then duly disappear when Talulah Riley interrupts in the role of “the Girl” (clearly names have become old fashioned).
 She’s emoting as a Latvian femme fatale avenging family wrongs, but seems to have been press-ganged into playing cooky romantic interest as well (the picture, right, says it all).
 At least she has a simple degree of competence about what she’s doing that her pursuers lack in spades.
 Roth’s character gets to the church on time (you’ll have to watch it to get that one, I’m afraid), Mullan’s only just gets outside his own front door.
 Before that small departure Mullan does at least get to deliver one of his trademark riffs of anger, that reminds us (as if needed) that he’s outstanding at them, even in a script scoring in the minuses on character dimension.

 There are many puzzles here: for those concerned on plot matters, the not so small question of how long you can hijack cars and hold up service stations without so much as a whiff of police presence.
-Or just how everyone manages to track each other down as the plot develops.
+Or just how everyone manages to track each other down as the plot develops, and then end up in a showdown location that is so preposterously good for visuals.
 Most of all, sadly, it’s what actors of this mettle are doing here in the first place.

 Watch the trailer for The Liability